EdBarrancos/Sudoku/README.md

 ##### Adding More Tests

-Add a file in the [input folder](python-version/tests/inputs) with the intended sudoku puzzle. *Empty Cells in the puzzle should have 0's or other characters besides digits*
+Add a file in the [input folder](python-version/tests/inputs) with the intended sudoku puzzle. *Empty Cells in the puzzle should have 0's or other characters besides digits* *Please Leave no spaces between Cells*

 Then add a file to the [output folder](python-version/tests/outputs) with the same name as the first.